 Students who are active duty, National Guard, or Army Reservists must apply for admission through the GoArmyEd portal.
 In addition to the application, all registration activity must be completed through GoArmyEd.

-Students who wish to return to Columbia College after interrupting attendance for one semester (Day) or six consecutive sessions or longer (Evening and AHE), must apply for readmission.
+Students who wish to return to Columbia College after interrupting attendance for one semester (Day) or six consecutive sessions or longer (Evening and CCG), must apply for readmission.
 There is no fee for readmission.
 Official transcripts from each college attended after Columbia College will be required for readmission consideration, to include the Joint Services Transcript (JST) or Community College of the Air Force (CCAF) transcript.

 Once admitted or re-admitted, military students are given priority registration status.
 Priority registration allows military students to register on the first day registration activities open.